codecop/ApprovalTests.c/README.md

 ### V1.0

 * Verify using `verify_txt()` and `verify_xml()` macros with [cmocka](https://cmocka.org/).
-* Format XML before verification.
+* Format XML before verification, so approved file is readable.
+* See `example/ExampleTest`.
 * Release binaries for Windows x64 and Linux x64.

 ### V1.1